par274/synapseui/.github/introduce.md

 ![Node example](https://raw.githubusercontent.com/par274/synapseui/main/.github/images/SynapseUINode.png)

-he project is in a very early stage for now, I've made the Github page public but there's nothing to test at the moment.
+The project is in a very early stage for now, I've made the Github page public but there's nothing to test at the moment.

 I wrote a template engine with a custom syntax structure(XenForo like) for this project, it has a framework that works more container-based, I named it SynapticFramework, but in the end it is a Par3.
 Currently, it supports structures such as GPU passtrough.
 There is an Ollama service and I have already written an API management for Ollama on the PHP side.